-TMC takes breaches seriously and has procedures to help identify and resolve a breach, potential breach or complaint as quickly as possible.
-This includes appropriate escalation processes to the General Counsel and notification processes in the event of a breach.
+TMC takes privacy breaches seriously and has procedures to help identify and resolve a breach, potential breach, or complaint as quickly as possible.
+This includes appropriate escalation processes to the relevant supervisory authority and notification processes in the event of a breach.

-Every complaint is forwarded by the staff member who receives it to the Privacy Officer.
-You will be notified of the process for dealing with the breach or potential breach.
+Once the Privacy Officer receives your complaint, you will be notified of the process for dealing with it.
 Your complaint will be thoroughly investigated and a suitable resolution negotiated with you.

 For enquiries or feedback about this policy or for complaints about TMC handling of personal information, please e-mail the Privacy Officer at firstname.lastname@example.org, or by post to Privacy Officer at The Message Centre Pty Ltd, 41 Northern Road, HEIDELBERG WEST Australia 3081, or Telephone 1300 728 268.